mfarache/jekyll-now/_posts/2020-05-01-S3-Exam-101-features.md

 ![_config.yml]({{ site.baseurl }}/images/S3-STORAGE.png)

-We can define lifecycle rules that determine when our object can transit to a different storage tier It's useful for expiration of content, archiving old content, or moving less frequent accessed content to tiers which are cheaper than the standard one.
+- We can define lifecycle rules that determine when our object can transit to a different storage tier It's useful for expiration of content, archiving old content, or moving less frequent accessed content to tiers which are cheaper than the standard one.

-As the image shows everything comes at a cost.
-Chosing a cheaper tier, you may expect slower access times while retrieving your objects.
+- Chosing a cheaper tier, you may expect slower access times while retrieving your objects.
 For example if we archive using Glacier we would talking about hours till our documents are available.

 # Cross replication